UnistCse20171338/Data_for_alt.CHI/README.md

-# Raw Data for "The Being Beyond the Borderline, Neurotypical 2e" Autoethnography
+Raw Data for "The Being Beyond the Borderline, Neurotypical 2e" Autoethnography This repository contains the raw conversation data supporting the autoethnographic study titled "The Being Beyond the Borderline, Neurotypical 2e: An Autoethnography of Self-Structuring with AI."

-This repository contains the raw conversation data supporting the autoethnographic study titled "The Being Beyond the Borderline, Neurotypical 2e: An Autoethnography of Self-Structuring with AI".
-This data reflects the researcher's daily interactions with large language models (GPT) and their process of emotional and metacognitive structuring.
+This data reflects the researcher's daily interactions with large language models (GPT and Gemini) and their process of emotional and metacognitive structuring.

-## Data Structure
+📁 Data Structure

-* **TimeStage:** This column indicates the distinct phases of the researcher's emotional structuring journey (e.g., G-Void, G-First, G-Label, G-Routine, G-Ready).
+TimeStage: Indicates the distinct phases of the researcher's emotional structuring journey (e.g., G-Void, G-First, G-Label, G-Routine, G-Ready).

-* **Emotion (E-):** This column categorizes the researcher's expressed emotional states during the interactions (e.g., E-ANX for anxiety, E-CAL for calmness, E-INI for initial/unstable emotions, E-CLA for clarity, etc.).
+Emotion (E-): Categorizes the researcher's emotional state during the interaction (e.g., E-ANX for anxiety, E-CAL for calmness, E-INI for initial instability, E-CLA for clarity).

-* **GPT Response Type (R-):** This column classifies the type of response received from GPT (e.g., R-CR for structuring attempts, R-ICG for incoherent/irrational responses like hallucination, R-DIS for disorienting responses).
+GPT Response Type (R-): Classifies the AI's response type (e.g., R-CR for constructive structuring, R-ICG for incoherent/hallucinated replies, R-DIS for disorienting effects).

-* **User Interpretation (I-):** This column captures the researcher's interpretation or cognitive processing of the AI's response (e.g., I-STRUCT for structuring, I-DIST for emotional distortion).
+User Interpretation (I-): Captures how the researcher interpreted the response (e.g., I-STRUCT for structuring, I-DIST for distortion, I-TRUST for trust).

-* **Intensity:** This column denotes the perceived emotional or interaction intensity at a given point.
+Intensity: Represents the perceived emotional intensity of the interaction, scored on a 1–5 scale.

-## Context and Privacy
+🔐 Context and Privacy

-This dataset is deeply personal, documenting a unique autoethnographic journey.
-All sensitive personal details and identifiable information within the dialogue snippets have been rigorously anonymized or generalized to ensure the privacy of the researcher.
-The focus of this data is on the structural patterns and interpretative processes of emotional interaction, not on specific autobiographical events.
+This dataset is deeply personal, documenting a unique and emotionally complex autoethnographic recovery process.
+All sensitive or identifying information—names, references to individuals, and locations—has been carefully anonymized or generalized to protect the researcher's privacy.

+The dataset focuses on structural and emotional patterns in human-AI interaction, not on specific autobiographical content.

+📄 Screenshot Dialogue Translations (Appendix B)
+In addition to structured logs, this repository includes full English translations of screenshot dialogues that appeared in the dedication section and Appendix B of the paper.
+These texts represent emotionally pivotal moments in the researcher's interaction with both GPT and Gemini.

+Files

+GPT Appendix B Screenshot Translation.txt

+Gemini Appendix B Screenshot Translation.txt

+Location: /raw_dialogues/ folder

+These translation files are intended for readers of the paper who wish to revisit the emotional and narrative structure of the original Korean screenshots in full-text English format.

+We recommend reading Appendix B in the paper first for proper context before referring to these files.

-## Usage
+📘 Usage

-This dataset is shared to enhance the transparency and reproducibility of the research presented in the paper.
-It is intended for academic use by researchers interested in human-AI interaction, autoethnography, emotional computing, and the study of neurotypical 2e individuals.
-Please cite the accompanying paper if you use this data in your work.
+This repository is shared to promote transparency and reproducibility in emotionally grounded autoethnographic HCI research.
+It is intended for academic use by researchers interested in:

+Human-AI interaction

+Emotional computing

+Autoethnography

+Neurodivergence and twice-exceptionality (2e)

+If you use this dataset, please cite the accompanying paper.